 How long can I store film after it’s been exposed?

-Film doesn’t store well after it’s been exposed.
-To understand why, you have to understand a little bit about film chemistry.
-Luckily, it’s not too complicated — here’s the short version
+To understand why exposed film doesn’t store well, we have to dive into film chemistry.
+Luckily, it’s not too complicated — here’s the short version:

-But if film crystals get struck with enough light, and are left for a long time, that energy can move on to another, more exciting destination.
-Film is engineered to keep that energy in the crystals as long as possible, but sometimes the electrons just get too bored to stay.
+But if film crystals get struck with enough light, but are left for a long time, that energy can move on to another destination.
+Film is engineered to keep that energy in the crystals as long as possible, but sometimes the electrons just become bored with that location.

 And when that happens, those crystals lose their ability to be developed, resulting in lost details.
 Where that happens to be the most noticeable is also the same place where those developable grains are needed the most — in the shadows.
 That’s why you should always develop your films as soon as possible.
 But you can store the film in the fridge to slightly slow down some of those changes.